fafafwzn/SQL_CalculatingAggregates/README.md

 # SQL_CalculatingAggregates

 This repo is intended to represent my SQL skill using projects provided by Codecademy.
-All the projects is from the "Analyze Real Data with SQL" course and "Advanced SQL" course.
+All the projects is from the "Calculating Aggregates" course.

 ## Project 1: Trend in Startups
 Howdy!
 It’s your first day as a TechCrunch reporter.
 Your first task is to write an article on the rising trends in the startup world.